-- 1. Ex Parte and Short Matters are uncontested or very brief (10 minutes maximum) non-evidentiary hearings held Monday through Thursday at 8:30 a.m.
-If no matters remain pending at 9:00 a.m. during trial weeks and 9:30 a.m. during hearing weeks, ex parte/short matters will close.
-A list of dates on which the Court is unavailable for ex parte/short matters appears on aiCalendar. - 2.
+- 1. Short Matters are uncontested or very brief (10 minutes or less) nonevidentiary hearings held Monday through Thursday at 8:30 a.m. -9:00 a.m. during trial weeks and 8:30 am - 9:30 a.m. during hearing weeks.
+A list of dates on which the Court is unavailable for ex parte/short matters appears on aiCalendar. - Copies of motions to be heard, along with the notice of hearing and any hearing materials, must be emailed to 22osceola@ninthcircuit.org at least three (3) business days before the hearing.
+If the documents exceed 10 pages, hard copies must be provided to chambers rather than through email.
+The court does not accept thumdrives. - 3.
 Discrete case management issues requiring less than 10 minutes total to address may be scheduled for short matters without a formal request for a Case Management Conference.
 Before the hearing, the parties must file a joint report describing the case management issue and their respective positions.
-The report must be emailed to division20b@ocnjcc.org at least three (3) business days before the hearing.
-If there are multiple case management issues to be addressed or the issues are complicated or require decisions on substantive legal matters so that more than 10 minutes will reasonably be required, a request for a Case Management Conference must be made in accordance with section II(B).

-- 3. Matters to be heard at ex parte/short matters are not scheduled with the Judicial Assistant but must be coordinated with opposing counsel or self-represented parties.
-Before setting a hearing at ex parte/short matters, the parties must satisfy the meet and confer requirement of Administrative Order 2012-03-01 and must include a Certificate of Compliance in the notice of hearing. - 4.
-Copies of motions to be heard, along with the notice of hearing and any hearing materials, must be emailed to division20b@ocnjcc.org at least three (3) business days before the hearing.
+The report must be emailed to 22osceola@ninthcircuit.org at least three (3) business days before the hearing.
+If there are multiple case management issues to be addressed or the issues are complicated or require decisions on substantive legal matters so that more than 10 minutes will reasonably be required, a request for a Case Management Conference must be made in accordance with section II(B). - 4.
+Matters to be heard at short matters are not scheduled with the Judicial Assistant but must be coordinated with opposing counsel or self-represented parties.
+Before filing the motion, the parties must satisfy the meet and confer requirement per F.R.C.P.
+1.202 and before setting a hearing at short matters, the parties must satisfy the meet and confer requirement of Administrative Order 2012-03-01 and must include a Certificate of Compliance in the notice of hearing. - G. Foreclosure Cases - 1.
+Most foreclosure hearings can be scheduled on the short matters docket.
+Obtain hearing times from aiCalendar for hearings requiring longer than ten (10) minutes. - 2.
+Motions to cancel or to reset foreclosure sales may be sent to Chambers for ruling on the papers.
+If the Court determines that a hearing on the motion is required, the Court will direct the movant to schedule a hearing.